matiascamiletti/SQLite-Simple-Android/readme.md

 ```

 <h2>Notices</h2>
-**Database version** - if upgrade database version, for example from 1 to 2, your all tables will be deleted, and created again **DATA WILL BE LOST.**
+**Database version** - if upgrade database version, for example from 1 to 2, your all tables will be deleted, and created again. **DATA WILL BE LOST.**
 If you want only add column, just write it on model and SQLite Simple create it for you.

 <h3>Be careful</h3>